 Lunenburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lunenburg is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Lunenburg who work in office and administrative support (11.12%), management occupations (11.10%), and sales jobs (8.71%).
+Overall, Lunenburg is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Lunenburg who work in management occupations (14.59%), office and administrative support (9.92%), and sales jobs (9.45%).

 Also of interest is that Lunenburg has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Lunenburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lunenburg residents report their race to be White, followed by Asian.
+The greatest number of Lunenburg residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lunenburg include Italian, French , English, and French Canadian.

 The most common language spoken in Lunenburg is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include French and Spanish.